GLOBAL MARKETS-Stocks climb, shrugging off inflation data; dollar falls

 Leo Grohowski, chief investment officer at BNY Mellon Wealth Management in New York, said he was encouraged by the reaction to the inflation data.

+“In the midst of all the nervousness of the past two weeks, we’re winding out a really strong earnings reporting season,” Grohowski said.
 “There were a lot eyes fixating on the PPI number this morning, it came in a little hot.
-But much like yesterday, the market’s shaking it off,” Grohowski said.
+But much like yesterday, the market’s shaking it off.”

-The equities selloff two weeks ago after an initial sign of an uptick in inflation had overshadowed earnings that are so strong estimates may need to be revised upward, he said.

-“We’re taking our earnings estimates and looking at them and saying we just increased them six weeks ago, but you know what?
-They’re feeling pretty conservative to us,” Grohowski said.

 Of the 383 companies in the benchmark S&P 500 index that have reported fourth-quarter earnings, 76.5 percent have beat analysts’ expectations, according to Thomson Reuters I/B/E/S.

-MSCI’s all-country world index closed up 1.22 percent in a fifth straight session of gains while the FTSEurofirst 300 index of leading shares in Europe gained 0.44 percent to close at 1475.50.
+MSCI’s all-country world index gained 1.18 percent while the pan-regional FTSEurofirst 300 index of leading shares in Europe gained 0.44 percent to close at 1475.50.

-Rising interest rates need not be a worry as long as the economy is growing and the fundamental outlook does not change, Grohowski said.
+Rising interest rates need not be a worry as long as the economy is growing, Grohowski said.

 “The market’s growing increasingly comfortable that maybe 3 percent on a 10-year Treasury note is OK,” he said.

-The benchmark 10-year U.S. Treasury note rose 1/32 in price to push yields down to 2.9077 percent.
-Earlier in the session yields had shot up to 2.944 percent.
+The benchmark 10-year U.S. Treasury note rose 4/32 in price to push yields down to 2.8967 percent.
+Earlier in the session they shot up to 2.944 percent.

-The gap between German and U.S. 10-year borrowing costs reached its widest since April after the higher-than-expected U.S. inflation data triggered a sharp selloff in U.S. Treasuries earlier in the day.
+The gap between German and U.S. 10-year borrowing costs reached its widest point since April after the higher-than-expected U.S. inflation data led to a sharp sell-off in U.S. Treasuries earlier in the day.

 While investors also shed European government bonds after Wednesday’s inflation data, political risks kept a cap on yields.